Chongqing University: Campus

 Chongqing University covers a total area of over 3.65 square kilometres, consisting of four campuses.
-With green mountains surrounded and the Jialing River flowing by, the four campuses are set amidst delightful sceneries and awarded the title of “Garden University” by Chongqing Municipality.
+With green mountains surrounded and the Jialing River flowing by, the four campuses are set amidst sceneries and awarded the title of "Garden University" by Chongqing Municipality.

 Outreach and cooperation

 It has established inter-university exchange links with over 100 institutions of higher education in 20 countries such as the USA, England, France, Germany, Italy, Canada, Australia, the Netherlands, Japan, South Korea, Russia, etc.

 Alumni

 Chongqing University has many notable alumni including: